 - Make sure your house is secure before letting your pet explore freely.

-- Walk your dog around the house on a lead so they can explore safely and only let them into the garden once it has been secured.
+- Walk your dog around the garden on a lead at first, so they can explore safely and only let them into the garden on their own once it has been secured.